Medical Device Security

 Managing End-of-Life and Unsupported Devices

 Many healthcare organizations have medical devices in active clinical use that the manufacturer no longer supports.
-The manufacturer won't provide patches, the manufacturer won't provide technical support, and the manufacturer may actively discourage use of the device because of liability concerns.
+The manufacturer won't provide patches, won't provide technical support, and may actively discourage use of the device because of liability concerns.
 These devices represent the highest-risk category because they combine age, vulnerability, and the inability to get help from the manufacturer.

 The treatment for end-of-life devices is either replacement or decommissioning.
 Replacement is expensive and disruptive.
 Decommissioning means you can't use the device anymore.
 Neither option is attractive when the device is clinically important.
 This is where prioritization matters.
 Some end-of-life devices are low-clinical-value and decommissioning them is straightforward.
 Other devices are clinically important but replaceable — you budget for replacement and plan the transition.
 Still other devices are clinically important and seemingly irreplaceable — those require intensive network segmentation and monitoring because living with the risk is the only option.